20.065 Policy Statement

 Responsibility for implementing the University’s Conflict of Interest and Commitment Policy shall rest with the Chancellor for members of the Corporation and its Standing Committees, with the President for the Cabinet, and with the Provost for Officers of Instruction and Research.
-For all other members of the Brown community, responsibility for implementing the University’s Conflict of Interest and Commitment Policy shall rest with the Senior Vice President for Corporation Affairs and Governance.
+For all other members of the Brown community, responsibility for implementing the University’s Conflict of Interest and Commitment Policy shall rest with the Vice President for Human Resources.

-Annual Conflict of Interest and Commitment Disclosure Statement for Selected Staff [ Acrobat PDF] [Word]
+Annual Conflict of Interest and Commitment Disclosure Statement for Staff [Acrobat PDF]

 For purposes of this policy, a member of the Brown community is a member of the Corporation of Brown University, a member of a Standing Committee of the Corporation, an employee of Brown, or a person who holds a Brown faculty appointment.
 The latter includes hospital-based faculty, whether employed by an affiliated hospital, a practice plan, or a foundation.

 For purposes of this policy, a family member is a spouse, domestic partner, parent, child, sibling, or member of one’s household.

 For purposes of this policy, an associate is any individual or organization with whom a member of the Brown community has a close personal or business relationship such that a benefit to the associate could be construed as a personal favor by the member and/or an indirect benefit to the member personally.